Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Bias from Non-linear Contributions to the Integrated Effects

 \section{Bias from Non-linear Contributions to the Integrated Effects}

 To quantify the impact of non-linear effects, \cref{sec:nonlinear_effects}, in our typical $\fNL$ analysis, \cref{fig:nonlin_bias} shows effect of this simple non-linear modelling on the bias on local type $\fNL$ from neglecting purely integrated effects (here we also use the non-linear power spectrum from the covariances).
 We can see compared to the linear case, there is an increase to the bias that increases with $k_{\rm max}$.
-Even though there is relatively little constraining power on $\fNL$ at these small scales we can see the large increase in the amplitude of the integrated effects causes an increase to the bias.
+Even though there is relatively modest constraining power on $\fNL$ at these small scales, we can see that the large increase in the amplitude of the integrated effects at these scales causes the bias on the measurement of $\fNL$ to increase.

-In our forecasts we also neglect the impact of fingers of god damping, however we note this can be trivially added to our pipeline; though it would have relatively small impact on the forecasts considered here due to our focus on large scale effects.
+In our forecasts, we also neglect the impact of fingers of god damping, however we note this can be trivially added to our pipeline; though it would have relatively small impact on the forecasts considered here due to our focus on large scale effects.